 P.OHanlon AT piersohanlon.com

 I provide consultancy services in the areas of Internet based media transport such as SIP, RTP, and other VoIP technologies, and in custom software development on multiple platforms (Linux, OSX, Windows).
 I've been involved with the Internet Engineering Task Force (IETF) for more than a decade and have authored a number of drafts and two RFCs.
 I've also provided consulting for interactive art installations, one of which showed at Tate Britain.
-I currently work part-time at the Oxford Internet Institute at Oxford University.
+I currently work part-time at the Oxford Internet Institute (OII), University of Oxford.
 I previously worked in the Networks Group at the computer science department of University College London.

 At UCL I worked on the EU Trilogy Project doing performance testing of Multipath TCP.
 Before that I was working on the EU GLOBAL project - integrating VOIP solutions with the Isabel conferencing system.
 I also lectured on IPv6 (security, MobileIPv6, Multicast, MLD etc) at international workshops as part of the EU 6DEPLOY project, and previously 6DISS.